oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 https://docs.microsoft.com/en-us/windows/wsl/install-win10
 - **Please only follow till step 5 in the link given above.**
 - The windows version number and build number will be useful in determining whether or not your system needs to be updated.
-- Note: If you use VirtualBox, it will stop working after installing WSL2 because the hypervisor resource gets locked by WSL2, and can't be used by VirtualBox
+- Note: If you use VirtualBox, it will stop working after installing WSL2 because the hypervisor resource gets locked by WSL2, and can't be used by VirtualBox.
+If you already use VirtualBox, try following [these instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29#installation-in-virtualbox-on-windows-10).
+WSL2 is much faster, but make sure to copy over all your data from the VM before proceeding with the installation of WSL2.

 ## Step 3: Installing the ubuntu app from the Microsoft Store.
 Install Ubuntu 18.04 LTS from the Microsoft Store. **NOTE:** Using “Ubuntu” will NOT work.
 Only use either Ubuntu 18.04 or Ubuntu 20.04.